namdaoduy/react_app_template/README.md

 }
 ```
 Have a look at this [file](./scripts/lint.js), you can see that all I did is handling result from eslint manually and print custom info.

+### 5. Add `LICENSE`
+Yes, we're in the open source world.
+Remember to choose your right LICENSE [here](https://choosealicense.com/), but please keep my `LICENSE` as a new name `LICENSE.namdaoduy` if you use this template!